szw/vim-bufferlist2/README.md

 -------

-This project is based on original Robert Lillack's great [Vim-BufferList](https://github.com/roblillack/vim-bufferlist) plugin.
+This project is based on original Robert Lillack's great [Vim BufferList](https://github.com/roblillack/vim-bufferlist) plugin.
 However, instead of forking Rob's project I decided to create a new project based exactly on his original one.
 Partially because his project seems a bit abandoned, and also, the changes I've introduced into the code are radical and might be hard for future merging.